British Rail Class 442: South Western Railway

-In March 2017, South Western Railway (SWR) was awarded the South Western franchise, announcing plans to refurbish and enter 18 Class 442s into service for use on London Waterloo to Portsmouth services.
+In March 2017, South Western Railway (SWR) was awarded the South Western franchise, announcing plans to refurbish 18 Class 442s for use on London Waterloo to Portsmouth services.

 SWR awarded Kiepe Electric a contract to undertake the £45m refurbishment.
 Work was to include replacing the life-expired DC traction equipment (salvaged from older trains built during the 1960s) with an AC package incorporating IGBT technology from Kiepe Electric Düsseldorf.
 New brake controls from Knorr-Bremse Rail Vehicle Systems would have permitted regenerative braking.

 Delays led to the first services of refurbished units due to begin in May 2019.
 However, problems with the door locks caused the trains to be temporarily removed from service again until June 2019 for the fault to be rectified.

 The same limited service continued until 2 September 2019, when they were withdrawn from service due to fears that the units were wrongly turning signals to danger as the train approached them.
 It was thought to be around the Earlsfield area that they were doing this which caused delays on the busy section of track they operated on.
 The withdrawal of the trains continued until the issue was resolved and testing of the units was undertaken, allowing the class to re-enter service on 6 January 2020 beginning on the London Waterloo to Portsmouth route this time.

 Due to the COVID-19 pandemic, on 18 March 2020, all were again taken out of service following the subsequent reduction of service levels.
-This became the last time that the units would see service as, in March 2021, South Western Railway purchased all 18 from Angel Trains and planned to scrap them.
+This became the last time that the units would see service as, in March 2021, South Western Railway purchased all 18 from Angel Trains to scrap them.
 SWR replaced them with rebuilt Class 458s.
 All had received new interiors and 14 of the 18 had been fitted with new traction equipment.
 All were taken to Wolverton Works for component recovery before being sent by road to Sims Metal, Newport for scrapping.